shansiddi/Plate-Tectonics/README.md

 ![](images/fig1.jpg)
 <p align="center">
-<b>figure 1: Plate Boundaries of the World</b><br>
+<b>figure 1: Plate Boundaries of the World [1]</b><br>

 The analysis focused on comparing and contrasting divergence and trasform boundaries as well as documenting the erruption of the Axial Seamount on April 24th 2015.
+The following questions were addressed in the analysis.

+Problem 1) Plot earthquake magnitude versus time for the entire plate boundary, a transform boundary, and a divergence boundary.

+Problem 2) Show earthquake locations (lat and lon) on a map by circles.
+The radius of these circles should be proportional to the earthquake magnitude.

+Problem 3) a.
+Across what geographic area are you able to observe earthquake data in this map?
+Why do you see most of the earthquakes in that area?
+b.
+What is the range of earthquake size (magnitude) in these data?
+What is the average earthquake size in this area (all boundaries)?
+c.
+Map the earthquakes in April 2015.
+Where are those earthquakes mostly located?
+What event can you link these earthquakes to?
+d.
+What kind of patterns in earthquake magnitude and location you observe over time along each boundary (compare the boundary types)?

 <b>Methods</b><br>